vercel/next.js/docs/advanced-features/preview-mode.md

 First, create a **preview API route**.
 It can have any name - e.g. `pages/api/preview.js` (or `.ts` if using TypeScript).

 In this API route, you need to call `setPreviewData` on the response object.
 The argument for `setPreviewData` should be an object, and this can be used by `getStaticProps` (more on this later).
-For now, we’ll just use `{}`.
+For now, we’ll use `{}`.

 ```js
 export default (req, res) => {